Incept5/b2c2-rails-eve/README.md

 The project includes several utility scripts in the root directory:

+- `./buildAndDev.sh` - Start backend with database and hot reload (for development)
+- `./frontendDev.sh` - Start frontend with hot reload (for development)
 - `./start.sh` - Start the application
 - `./stop.sh` - Stop the application
 - `./restart.sh` - Restart the application